opendistro-for-elasticsearch/odfe-cli/docs/dev/rfc/odfe-cli-rest-api-as-commands.md

 epoch         timestamp        count
 1612311592    12:24:24          100
 ```
-2. To  returns the health status of a cluster.
+2. To  return the health status of a cluster

 ```
 odfe-cli curl get --path "_cluster/health" --pretty